laurgao/qaoa-weighted-maxcut/README.md

         qml.CNOT(wires=[wire1, wire2])
 ```

 5 hours re-engineering the structure of my code, writing functions to convert decimal strings into binary, were all useless.
+All I needed to do was to add 7 characters `*weight`.

 Anyway, it's there now.
-You can see it in [11-pennylane-final.ipynb](/attempts/11-pennylane-final.ipynb)
+You can see it in [12-pennylane-final.ipynb](/attempts/12-pennylane-final.ipynb)

 Now, armed with this new insight, I updated my code and re-trained the Pennylane circuit.